dataloop-ai-apps/dtlpy-metrics/README.md

 ## Contributions, Bugs and Issues - How to Contribute

 We welcome anyone to help us improve this app.
-[Here's](CONTRIBUTING.md) detailed instructions to help you open a bug or ask for a feature request
+[Here](CONTRIBUTING.md) are detailed instructions to help you open a bug or ask for a feature request